- California residents please click here to learn more about your privacy rights.

 Please note that rights under the CCPA and California’s Shine the Light law must be exercised separately.

-NOTICE TO EUROPEAN ECONOMIC AREA AND UNITED KINGDOM RESIDENTS
+NOTICE TO EUROPEAN ECONOMIC AREA, U.K., AND SWISS RESIDENTS

-Impartner, Inc. is the data controller for personal information collected through our Website.
+Impartner, Inc. is the data controller for personal information collected through its Website.
 Impartner will only process your personal information where it has a lawful basis, as further described below.

 Legal Bases for Our Personal Information Processing.
 Your personal information may be processed under one or more of the following legal bases: